 The body kit will only be allowed, provided it has been validated in writing by the Championship Organizer.

-Horizontal front splitter
+Horizontal front splitter (Motorsport UK Yearbook Regulation J5.2.7 applies)

 May be fitted to the bottom edge of the front bodywork.